 NOTE 1: It is expected that the partner MC system will have a similar set of configuration information related to the primary MC system to enable interconnection or migration to take place.
 If one of a pair of interconnected systems does not have suitable configuration for the other MC system of that pair of systems, interconnection and migration of MC users between these two MC systems will not be possible.

 NOTE 2: Each system of an interconnected pair of MC systems considers itself the primary MC system with respect to a set of system configuration information relating to the other MC system, and considers the other MC system to be the partner system in this context.

-Editor's note: It may be necessary to consider mechanisms to align the configuration of pairs of MC systems to allow interconnection and migration to take place.
+NOTE 3: It may be necessary to align configuration between pairs of MC systems to allow interconnection and migration to take place.
+Such mechanisms may be procedural and are outside the scope of the present document.

 This information will include:

-- Application identity of that MC system,
+- Application identity of that MC system.

-NOTE 3: The application identity of the MC system is the domain portion of the MC service IDs for whom the system is primary.
+NOTE 4: The application identity of the MC system is the domain portion of the MC service IDs for whom the system is primary.